10 Signs That Indicate That Your Partner Is a Pathological Liar

 Some signs of a pathological liar are challenging for the average person to catch.
 In a lot of cases, their lies are “white lies.”
 For many of us, these are used to avoid causing someone undue hurt or to avoid a confrontation.

 A compulsive liar will use these simply as a matter of conversation.
-In some cases, a mate will catch their partner retelling a familiar story – only the partner is becoming quite the martyr in the enhanced version.
+Sometimes, a mate will catch their partner retelling a familiar story – only the partner is becoming quite the martyr in the enhanced version.

-5. The stories they tell at parties doesn’t include you
+5. The stories they tell at parties don’t include you

 If you follow your significant other in a social situation, the person will typically be retelling events from which you were both a party.
-If you’re suspicious, but you’re looking for signs of a pathological liar, listen to your mate’s stories.
+Listen to your mate’s stories if you’re suspicious but looking for signs of a pathological liar or mythomania.

 If these are unfamiliar, you might realize other people’s activities that your mate is recreating as a personal journey, whether the occasion is from the news headlines or a close friend’s account.